EIE2-IAC-Labs/Lab0-devtools/README.md

 1) Make sure your version of Windows is up-to-date.
 You must be running Windows 10 (Build 19041 and higher) or Windows 11.
 2) Install [VS Code](https://code.visualstudio.com/Download).
 Once VS Code is installed, go [here](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) and install the Remote Development extension.
 3) Open Command Prompt as *Administrator* and enter `wsl --install` to enable Windows Subsystem for Linux (WSL).
 You will need to restart your machine after doing this.
-4) In Command Prompt, run `wsl --set-default-version 1` to use WSL version 1 instead of version 2.
-For this coursework, WSL 1 is required as WSL 2 does not support USB device access.
-5) Download Ubuntu 22.04 from the [Microsoft Store](https://www.microsoft.com/store/productId/9PN20MSR04DW).
-If you already have this downloaded, run `wsl --set-version Ubuntu-22.04 1` to make sure this runs under WSL 1.
+4) Download Ubuntu 22.04 from the [Microsoft Store](https://www.microsoft.com/store/productId/9PN20MSR04DW).
-6) Download [Windows Terminal](https://aka.ms/terminal) for an improved terminal experience
+5) Download [Windows Terminal](https://aka.ms/terminal) for an improved terminal experience
-7) Open Windows Terminal and make a new Ubuntu 22.04 terminal
+6) Open Windows Terminal and make a new Ubuntu 22.04 terminal
    ![Opening a new Windows Terminal tab for Ubuntu](./images/wsl_install.png)
-8) Inside the Ubuntu terminal, enter
+7) Inside the Ubuntu terminal, enter

     ```bash
     bash <(curl -fsSL https://raw.githubusercontent.com/EIE2-IAC-Labs/Lab0-devtools/main/tools/install.sh)
     ```

     You may have to enter your password a few times while everything installs.
+Windows may also ask for administrator access.

     Depending on your Internet connection, this may take up to 15 minutes.
-9) VS Code should automatically open after the previous step.
+8) VS Code should automatically open after the previous step.
 If not, open the *workspace* at `~/Documents/iac/lab0-devtools/autumn/workspace/iac-autumn.code-workspace`.
 To do this, open an Ubuntu 22.04 terminal and type `code`; doing this opens a [VS Code instance inside Ubuntu](https://code.visualstudio.com/docs/remote/wsl#_getting-started) rather than Windows.
 When VS Code opens, select "File->Open Workspace from File...", then navigate to the workspace file.
 You can also do this by typing the following command in an Ubuntu 22.04 terminal:

    ```bash
    code ~/Documents/iac/lab0-devtools/autumn/workspace/iac-autumn.code-workspace
    ```

-10) Follow the instructions in the [toolchain project](https://github.com/EIE2-IAC-Labs/Lab0-devtools/blob/main/autumn/workspace/toolchain) to test that your tools are functioning correctly.
+9) Follow the instructions in the [toolchain project](https://github.com/EIE2-IAC-Labs/Lab0-devtools/blob/main/autumn/workspace/toolchain) to test that your tools are functioning correctly.
 This folder is already downloaded and can be found in your VS Code workspace you just opened.

 ### Mac OS Monterey and Ubuntu 22.04